advantic-au/libmqm-sys/README.md

 Compile time dynamic linking and run-time dynamic linking is supported.

-Developers must download the [MQI library](https://ibm.biz/mq94redistclients) directly from IBM.
+Developers must download the MQ client library or MQ server directly from IBM.
 Refer to the [Usage](#usage) instructions.

 Usage